Grislow/KnowledgeBase/resources/glossary.md

 ## Keyword
 A word that has a predefined meaning in a programming language.

+## KISS
+> Keep it simple, stupid

+A software design principal stating that it's always a good idea to keep your code simple.
+Make sure it can be easily understood, reused and extended.

 &nbsp;
 # L

+## Lazy Evaluation
+The act of deferring the evaluation of an expression until that expression is needed.

+__Example__\
+Imagine you have a program where someone can borrow money based on his 'Credibility Index'.
+The 'Credibility Index' is based on various information from the users profile.
+Calculating it is a complex operation and takes up a lot of resources.

+Instead of calculating it every time changes to the profile are made, you can make the program remember that you need to calculate it with the current profile data.
+Then perform the actual calculations only when the user attempts to actually borrow money.

 ## Lexical Scope
 Or static scope means the availability of an element is determined by where it was created in the source code.

+## Licenses
+A legal instrument that determines how and whether software can be used, modified and/or sold.

+There are various types of licenses:
+* __Public Domain__ - no restrictions on how the software is used.
+You can use it, modify it, sell it in any way you like.
+* __Creative Commons(CC0)__ - simplifies making your software available to the public domain.
+A straightforward way of specifying what rights are waived and which are reserved in situations where waiving all rights is not possible.
+* __Permissive__ - allows the usage, modification and redistribution under certain rules.
+For example including the license in the copied code, or waiving your right to hold the author accountable.
+* __Copyleft__ - any work derivitive of copyleft licensed software must also be under that same license.
+* __Proprietary__ - the software belongs to a legal entity that permits its use under an __EULA__(end-user license agreement).
+The EULA determines exactly what you can do with the software.

+It might seem like using software you can freely modify and redistribute is the way to go, but this introduces __security vulnerabilities__ - whose to say a malicious party hasn't made modifications.
+There are various tools for checking the security risks of open-source dependencies.

+You can find a list of popular licenses and what they entail - [__here__](https://tldrlegal.com/)

 ## Literal
 A value which is expressed as itself.
 For example: